VallyBobally/eco2concert.plattform/README.md

 ### in VS Code

-- either run the whole `run_dev.R` script (for documenting purposes e.g.) or simply run `run_app()` in the console
+- Either run the whole `run_dev.R` script (for documenting purposes e.g.) or simply run `run_app()` in the console
-- the Shiny App will open in a new VS Code Window (by clicking on the URL in the console, you can open it in your browser)
+- The Shiny App will open in a new VS Code Window (by clicking on the URL in the console, you can open it in your browser) \### in RStudio

-### in RStudio
-- you can go to the ‘Addins’ tab below the menu bar and select ‘Run run_dev.R’ under the ‘golem’ section
+- You can go to the ‘Addins’ tab below the menu bar and select ‘Run run_dev.R’ under the ‘golem’ section
-- or do it the same way as for VS Code
+- Or do it the same way as for VS Code

 ## Let’s start developing!